iamharryliu/vigilant-broccoli/notes/home/food/bread.md

 ## Round Bread

+### Ingredients

-- 2:1 flour to water, add spoons of water if needed to make sure just damp
+- 2:1 flour to water
+- tbsp yeast
-- yeast and salt
+- tbsp salt

+### Instructions

+- Mix warm water and yeast, wait 5 minutes to let yeast activate.
+- Mix salt and flour and mix with the yeast water.
-- no knead
+- Optional kneading.
-- tucks and pulls as needed
-- let the dough rest up to 24 hours
+- Let the dough rest up to 24 hours.
-- flour surface and tuck dough into a ball
+- Flour surface and tuck dough into a taut ball.
-- optional: proofing bowl
+- Prep proofing bowl:
-  - spray with water and coat with flour
+  - Spray with water, coat with flour, and let bowl dry.
-  - let bowl dry for an hour
-  - let dough rest in bowl
+- Let dough proof in bowl.
+- Preheat oven to 400°F.
-- drop dough onto parchment and transfer baking pot
+- Transfer dough onto parchment paper and score the dough.
-- optional: cut design into dough
-- bake for 30 minutes with lid on and additional 10 minutes for color (more or less depending on preference)
+- Transfer the parchment paper and dough to a dutch oven and bake for 30 minutes with lid on.
+Bake for additional 10-15 minutes to get more browning on the bread surface.

 ## Bagels